 Who We Are

-King’s Christian Academy (KCA) strives for excellence in education for Christ Focused Families.
+The goal of King’s Christian Academy (KCA) is equipping Warriors for Christ.
 KCA strives for excellence in all aspects of spiritual, academic, social, and personal development.
-The school ministry is designed to serve Christian parents who desire a Christian education for their children.
+The school ministry is designed to serve parents who desire a Christian education for their children.
 KCA’s educational process is centered on the development of our students’ ability to translate the different facets of their educational experience into Christian living.
 We believe there is a battle for the minds of today’s youth, and it is critical that our children be equipped with a Christian education so that they are not deceived by those desiring to lead them away from God’s truth.
 (Colossians 2:4, 8)

 King’s Christian Academy’s preschool program is an early childhood program in which children combine learning with play in a program run by professionally trained adults.
 Our program engages two, three, and four year old students in the Abeka program preparing them for Kindergarten and beyond.
-Our goal is to give these students a biblical worldview foundation, to learn who God is, as they work on character building skills.
+Our goal is to give these students a biblical worldview foundation and to teach them who God is, as they work on character building skills.
 We strive to do everything through the eyes of Christ and use the Bible to guide learning and discipline.

 King’s Christian Academy’s Upper Elementary Program includes fourth, fifth and sixth grade with a focus on students becoming independent with the confidence of knowing who they are in Christ.
 Students continue in their study of Bible, reading, English, science, math, and social studies through the use of several curriculum: BJU Press, Answers in Genesis, Virginia Studies, and select novels.
 Teachers help students individually discover who Christ is and how to apply scripture to their life.